x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-700-through-5-7-749.md

 ### 5.7.750 Client blocked from sending from unregistered domain

-To avoid this error, you can use a certificate-based mail flow connector where the certificate's domain is a provisioned domain, or you can provision all sending domains.
+To avoid this error, you can use a certificate-based outbound connector where the certificate's domain is an accepted and validated domain in Office 365, or you can add and validate all sending domains in Office 365.
+For more information, see [Add a domain to Office 365](https://docs.microsoft.com/office365/admin/setup/add-domain) and [Configure mail flow using connectors in Office 365](../use-connectors-to-configure-mail-flow/use-connectors-to-configure-mail-flow.md).

 ## Still need help with error codes 5.7.700 through 5.7.749?